mobipath/JSON-to-Excel-Report-Generator/README.md

 * openpyxl

 ### How to use this service
 The service accepts a JSON object with two keys from the post request.
-The first key, "header," will be a list of json object or dictionary.
-The header must contain the requirements of the excel report such as cell information, alignment, font.
+The first key, either "columnHeader" or "explicitColumnHeader" will be a list of json object or dictionary.
+The "explicitColumnHeader" must contain the requirements of the excel report such as cell information, alignment, font.
 A cell information and its requirment can spcify by the following way:
 ```python
 [{
   "column": "A1:A3",